 The policy on employing people with disabilities remains an important commitment for Servair and its subsidiaries.
-The target is to achieve a balance between retaining employment and hiring of workers with disabilities.
+The target is to achieve a balance between retaining employment and hiring disabled employees.

 The topic of fighting discrimination is addressed through various company collective bargaining agreements: gender equality forward management of jobs and skills, exercise of union rights, and development of labour dialogue.